amitbakde99/Udacity-Notebook/Lesson-1-SQL-Basics.md

 - Postgres - A popular open-source database with a very complete library of analytical functions.
 This is the database used in the course.

 ### Why Do Data Analysts Use SQL?
+There are some major advantages to using traditional relational databases, which we interact with using SQL.
+The five most apparent are:
 - SQL is easy to understand.
 - Traditional databases allow us to access data directly.
 - Traditional databases allow us to audit and replicate our data.